alexmarder/alexmarder.github.io/index.md

 Welcome to my github website.
 I'm currently a postdoc at CAIDA/UCSD focusing on Internet measurements, and anything related to uncovering the topology of the Internet.
 I received my PhD at the University of Pennsylvania in 2019.
-I can be reached at amarderATcaida.org.
+I can be reached at amarderATcaidaDOTorg.

 # Research
 ## bdrmapIT